XinDongol/DNNAC/README.md

   > Implementation: [Caffe](https://github.com/wenwei202/caffe/tree/scnn)

 ### Others
+* Benchmark Analysis of Representative Deep Neural Network Architectures
+  > This work presents an in-depth analysis of the majority of the deep neural networks (DNNs) proposed in the state of the art for image recognition in terms of GFLOPs, #weights, Top-1 accuacy and so on.

 * Net2Net : Accelerating Learning via Knowledge Transfer
   > An interesting way to change the architecture of models while keeping output the same
   >